mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 One objective of this project is to learn to use an MQTT publish and subscribe broker.
 There are many implementations of MQTT.
 We will use a broker named Mosquitto.

 MQTT is targeted at low power, constrained, unreliable devices.
 It will likely play an important role in a mature IoT.
-In class, we will describe how many of the big players are using MQTT.
+In class, we will describe how many of the big players are leveraging MQTT.

 The second objective is to learn the Google Charts Javascript library.
 The internet of things will rely heavily on real time visualizations in the browser.
 Google Charts will likely play a significant role in this area.

 The third objective is to continue our work with the Particle Argon microcontroller.

 ### Overview and setup

-This is a three part assignment.
-The first part asks that you develop a small system using Javascript and an MQTT broker.
-The second part asks that you build a small system using a Java program as a publisher to MQTT and a Javascript program as a subscriber to messages coming from MQTT.
-The third part asks that you create a simple application that will be deployed (flashed) to a Particle Argon.
-This application will make good use of MQTT.
+This is a four part assignment.
+The first part involves setting up an MQTT broker and interacting with the broker using browsers and websockets.
+The web applications will be built with Node.js.

+The second part requires that you set up the appropriate hardware and program your Argon with firmware written in C++.

+The third part involves the construction of a Node-RED flow that receives messages from the Argon via HTTP, makes modifications to the messages, and publishes the messages to MQTT.

+The fourth part involves a web application that subscribes to the Argon's messages and produces a graphical display using Google Charts.

 In Project 1, we monitored Argon heartbeats in real time with a browser.
 We leveraged WebSockets and wrote our own server side code that sent a message to all listeners.